 - Click Filter and Download

 If you'd like to review a daily report of Account Updater activity, we can enable an Account Updater webhook for you.
 This webhook links to a CSV file containing information on all vaulted payment methods that have been updated within 24 hours.
-To have this webhook enabled, contact our Support team.
+Contact us to have this webhook enabled.

 Event descriptions let you know why a payment method was sent by Account Updater, and whether it was successfully updated.
 These descriptions can be found in the activity history for a given payment method, the Account Updater report generated in the Control Panel, or the Daily Report generated via webhook.
 Here are the possible event descriptions: